How Long Should a Resume Be? The Complete Guide to Resume Length in 2025

 And yes, there's actually some solid data behind what works and what doesn't.

-Your resume like a movie trailer.
+Your resume is like a movie trailer.
 It needs to be long enough to tell your professional story but short enough to keep someone's attention.
+Getting this balance right can mean the difference between landing in the "maybe" pile or the "must interview" stack.

 The ideal resume length

-Applicant Tracking Systems…don't care about page length – they care about relevant keywords and experience.
+Applicant tracking systems…don't care about page length.
+They care about relevant keywords and experience.

+Recruiters spend seconds on their first scan of your resume.
 That's not just a random guess – it's based on eye-tracking studies conducted by Ladders, Inc. Pretty cool, right?

-Many recruiters are still skimming resumes for…just 7.4 seconds
+Many recruiters are still skimming resumes for just 7.4 seconds.

 That same research shows that two-page resumes don't actually hurt your chances, contrary to the old "one-page-only" rule.
 In fact, for experienced professionals, a two-page resume might even give you an edge.